7 Most Eco-Friendly Coffee Brewing Methods

 Cons

-• The finished product requires to be filtered (a reusable filter can be used)
+• The finished product needs to be filtered (a reusable filter can be used)

 3. AeroPress

 For fans of strong coffee, the AeroPress is for you.
-Similar to the Keurig, this procedure of brewing coffee offers one cup at a time.
+Similar to the Keurig, this method of brewing coffee provides one cup at a time.
 Unlike those other single-cup versions, nevertheless, the AeroPress is far less wasteful due to it not requiring K-cups.
-With this brewing technique, all you need is boiling water, the coffee grounds of your option, and a cup.
-In no time, you’ll be enjoying a wonderful caffeinated ingest and sensation excellent about your effect on the environment.
+With this brewing recipe, all you need is boiling water, the coffee grounds of your option, and a cup.
+In no time, you’ll be enjoying a excellent caffeinated beverage and sensation best about your effect on the environment.

 Pros